Murder of Emma Grace Cole

 Emma Grace Cole (January 10, 2016 – c.
 July to September 2019) was an American murder and torture victim from Bloomington, Indiana, whose burnt skeletal remains were discovered near a softball complex in Smyrna, Delaware, on September 13, 2019.
-She remained unidentified for over a year and was known as "Baby Elle", "Jane Smyrna Doe 2019", and "Smyrna Doe" until her identification in October 2020.
-The murder has gained significant attention and media coverage due to the brutality of Emma's death and her former status as an unidentified murder victim.
-She was murdered by her mother, Kristie Lynn Haas, who pleaded guilty to murder in 2023.
+She remained unidentified for over a year, and was known as "Baby Elle", "Jane Smyrna Doe 2019", and "Smyrna Doe" until her identification in October 2020.
+The murder gained significant attention and media coverage due to the brutality of Emma's death and her former status as an unidentified murder victim.

-In October 2020 following Emma's identification, her mother, 28-year old Kristie Haas, and step-father, 38-year old Brandon Haas, were arrested in connection with her death and were charged with first-degree child abuse.
+In October 2020, following Emma's identification, her mother, 28-year old Kristie Haas, and step-father, 38-year old Brandon Haas, were arrested in connection with her death and were charged with first-degree child abuse.
 In May 2021, they were re-indicted, with Kristie then facing first-degree murder by abuse or neglect charges.

+Brandon Haas agreed in February 2023 to a plea deal for a recommendation from the prosecution of a sentence of probation.
 On May 25, 2023, Kristie Haas agreed to a plea deal for a recommendation from the prosecution of 30 years in prison, and faced a maximum of life imprisonment without the possibility of parole.

-Brandon Haas had agreed in February 2023 to a plea deal for a recommendation from the prosecution of a sentence of probation.

 In September 2023, Kristie Haas was sentenced to 30 years in prison, and Brandon was sentenced to 4 years and 1 month in prison.
 The sentences were met with outrage from Emma's family and the public over their perceived leniency.

 Murder

-According to prosecutor Kevin Smith, following extensive torture, starvation, and physical abuse, Kristie Haas found her daughter, 4-year-old Emma Grace Cole unresponsive and tried to revive her with a cold shower.
-Her husband and Emma's stepfather, Brandon Haas, was stopped by Kristie from calling 911.
+According to prosecutor Kevin Smith, following extensive torture, starvation, and physical abuse, Kristie Haas found her daughter, 3-year-old Emma Grace Cole unresponsive and tried to revive her with a cold shower.
+Kristie stopped her husband, Brandon Haas, from calling 911.
 Kristie later threw away Emma's clothing, stating, "That's it for Emma.
 Emma's not coming back."
 Kristie later lied to family members about why Emma was absent after the murder, telling them that Emma had "the devil in her eyes" and was in a facility for children with mental illness.

 Kristie burned Emma's body and discarded her skeleton into the bushes of the softball field near the Smyrna Middle School.
-Following the murder, the couple fled to Indiana where they had previously resided, and were later arrested in Pennsylvania.
+Following the murder, the couple fled to Indiana, and were later arrested in Pennsylvania.